<img height="1" width="1" src="https://www.facebook.com/tr?id=4160949140796750&amp;ev=PageView &amp;noscript=1">

 A new lease of life

-I am the owner of a mixed-breed potentially dangerous dog.
+I am the owner of a mixed-breed, potentially dangerous dog.
 When I got my lovely dog from the shelter, he was only 2 months old and had a serious eye infection.
-The shelter told us that the dog would need an eye operation immediately in order to save its eye, but that they didn’t have the means to do so.
+The shelter told us that the dog would need an eye operation immediately in order to save its eye, but that they didn't have the means to do so.
 We adopted the dog that same day, took it instantly to the vet and made sure it underwent its much-need operation.
 Thankfully, it was a success.
-Ever since, it’s been the most thankful dog on earth.
-We have another dog at home and two children, but we’ve never feared for anyone’s safety.
-Having said that, we do have a special PPP liability insurance (dangerous dog insurance), he does wear a muzzle in public places, and we’re careful when young children are around.
+Ever since, it's been the most thankful dog on earth.
+We have another dog at home and two children, but we've never feared for anyone's safety.
+Having said that, we do have special PPP liability insurance (dangerous dog insurance), he wears a muzzle in public places, and we're careful when young children are around.

-• Strong muscular frame powerful, robust appearance; athletic figure, agility, vigour and endurance
+• Strong muscular frame; powerful, robust appearance; athletic figure, agility, vigour and endurance

 • Strong character